-A designated isolation area has been identified within the school building-it is the former SET room beside the office.
+A designated isolation area has been identified within the school building-it is the school hall.
 The possibility of having more than one person displaying signs of COVID-19 has been considered and a contingency plan for dealing with additional cases put in place.